amodrojs/amodro-trace/README.md

 options.logger.warn for transform.

-* how to deal with streams, like a gulp thing?
-  * .read option, that can replace the cacheRead function?
 * license: bsd also, dojo foundation
 * load error in Loader.js still propagate correctly?
 * clean up readme